 - Their shells are dark with whitish blotches.

 - Some Welk species do not burry themselves beneath the surface of the sand.
 However, usually, they do.

 Nassarius Snail is a saltwater snail that does not require special care.
 They will clean your aquarium and aerate the sandy substrate in it.

-They are considered to be quite hardy, useful and peaceful snail.
+They are considered to be a quite hardy, useful, and peaceful snails.